 Pantheon Ventures (US) LP serves as the investment adviser (the "Adviser") of the Fund and is responsible for determining and implementing the Fund's overall investment strategy.
 The Adviser is located at 555 California Street, Suite 3450, San Francisco, CA 94104.
 The Adviser is a limited partnership organized under the laws of the State of Delaware and is registered as an investment adviser with the SEC under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
 As of December 31, 2024, it had approximately \$70.8 billion in discretionary assets under management.
 Affiliated Managers Group, Inc. ("AMG"), a publicly-traded company, indirectly owns a majority of the interests of the Adviser.
-AMG (NYSE: AMG) is a global asset management company with equity investments in leading boutique investment management firms.
+AMG (NYSE: AMG) is a strategic partner to leading independent investment management firms globally.